-Acme and Aquaculture
+Acme And Aquaculture

 The dictionary definition of aquaculture is, “the cultivation of aquatic animals and plants, especially fish, shellfish, and seaweed, in natural or controlled marine or freshwater environments.”
 It is believed that mankind has raised fish under such circumstances since as early as 6,000 BC.
 There is archaeological evidence of this ancient practice throughout the world, most notably in Africa, Asia, and Australia, where shoals of juvenile wild fish were caught to raise and then fed to large human populations at later stages in their lifecycle.
 The first known modern application of aquaculture, that is the raising of fish from eggs to maturity in a controlled environment, occurred in 1733 when a German farmer successfully captured fish eggs, hatched them, and raised them to harvest.
 As far as we know, this was the first fish farmer.